Joakim Nätterqvist: Background

 Nätterqvist was born in Gamla Uppsala.
 He is the son of competitive equestrians Ted and Pia Levin Nätterqvist and grew up on Flammabyggets equestrian farm outside Laholm.
 Nätterqvis learned to ride aged four and competed in show jumping as a child and teenager.
 He is the grandson of Swedish show jumping rider and trainer Dag Nätterqvist.

-As a youth, he was more drawn to the world of sports, rather than drama, not only competing in equestrian sports, but playing ice hockey and football as well.
+He also played ice hockey and football.
 After attending several smaller drama institutes, he graduated from the Stockholm Academy of Dramatic Arts in Stockholm in 2001.
-He quickly landed a three-year stint with Stockholm City Theatre, where he appeared in, among others, Hamlet and A View from the Bridge.
-He also had the chance to work with Lars Norén, considered by many to be Sweden's most prominent contemporary playwright, at The National Theatre Company in his play Terminal.
+He landed a three-year stint with Stockholm City Theatre, where he appeared in, among others, Hamlet and A View from the Bridge.
+He also appeared in Lars Norén's play Terminal at The National Theatre Company.

 He landed his first leading TV role in the 2002 mini-series Stackars Tom.

 Arn: Knight Templar

 Nätterqvist has since then moved on to television and film.
 He had his big breakthrough in 2007 when he starred in the movie Arn – The Knight Templar, its sequel and the six-part television series.
 Nätterqvist played the leading role of crusading knight Arn Magnusson.
 Once the stunt team realized how well Nätterqvist could ride, he ended up performing his own horse stunts.
 He also benefitted from previous classes in olympic fencing for several past theatre productions, and his general interest in fencing (he was a special guest and speaker at the 2012 Swedish Competitive Fencing Convention).

 Nätterqvist was trained in medieval weapons and longbow archery by Steve Ralphs, costume armourer and archery coach for Game of Thrones, Wrath of the Titans and Ridley Scott's Robin Hood.

-This is the most expensive movie project in the history of Swedish film and was shot in English and Swedish, on location in Sweden, Scotland and Morocco with an international cast.
+This was the most expensive movie project in the history of Swedish film and was shot in English and Swedish, on location in Sweden, Scotland and Morocco with an international cast.
 The production was headed by Svensk Filmindustri in conjunction with Film i Väst, TV4 (Sweden), Telepool (Germany), Danmarks Radio (Denmark), YLE (Finland) and TV 2 (Norway).

 The Arn project has been shown on television in many areas of the world.
 When it was shown in France on France 4, it went up against Showtime's historical drama The Tudors, on NRJ12 in the same time slot, and rated with a higher numbers of viewers.